Best Beach in Destin: 2026 Local’s Guide to all 13 Public Beaches

 Public Restroom Facilities: No

-Shirah Street is one of the smaller public beach areas in Destin as you can see from the aerial photo above.
-The public area is a small stretch so get there early if you want a spot near the water.
+Shirah Street is one of the smaller public beach areas in Destin, and it’s nestled between private beachfront condos.
+From the aerial photo above, you can see the public section is pretty small, so get there early if you want a spot near the water.

 Shirah Street Beach Access

-8. The Shores at Crystal Beach Public Beach Access
+8. The Shore at Crystal Beach Park Public Beach Access

 Outdoor Shower/Foot Wash: Yes